 According to Dr. Dicks, ADAPT’s success is due to the participation of all hospital specialties and disciplines.
 The NPs/PAs who own prevention efforts on the units have been particularly helpful.

-“What we’ve found,” Ms. Waszynski adds, “is that the more clinicians and staff are exposed to interventions that work, the more those become part of normal care.”
+“What we’ve found,” Dr. Waszynski adds, “is that the more clinicians and staff are exposed to interventions that work, the more those become part of normal care.”

 The ADAPT team is now rolling out a delirium prevention and management pathway in the hospital’s three affiliated short-term rehab facilities.
 Team members are also helping conduct clinical trials on delirium prevention and duration in what the hospital calls the Therapeutic Hub, a space dedicated to multisensory stimulation.